How to Use Sheet View in Excel (with Simple Steps)

 how to use sheet view in Excel, activating sheet view

-Step-02: Create a Temporary View to Use Sheet View in Excel
+Step-02: Creating a Temporary View for Sheet View in Excel

 We need to create a Temporary View before creating any specific sheet view.